Healthy Homes Assessment Kingsley Heights

 building insulation inspection

-A dry and warm home is a healthy home
+A dry and warm home is a healthy house

 Insulation Kingsley Heights

-Insulation requirements to be in compliance with the R-values that are appropriate for your region.
+Insulation requirements to meet the R-values that are appropriate for your region.

-• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3
+• Zone 1 - Auckland & Northland Ceiling R 2.9, underfloor R 1.3

-• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3
+• Zone 2 – the remainder part of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3

 Find out all the details about the Healthy Homes insulation standard.